 Section 4.
 Dues Deduction.
 Members of the Union may have regular monthly dues deducted from their paycheck.
-Authorization to deduct dues shall remain valid until written notice is given to the

-University by the Union to cancel or change the authorization.
-The Union will notify the employer at least sixty (60) days in advance of the effective date of any changes in the amount of dues and fees to be deducted under the provisions of this article.
+Authorization to deduct dues shall remain valid until written notice is given to the University by the Union to cancel or change the authorization.
+The Union will notify the employer at least sixty (60) days in advance of the effective date of any changes in the rate of dues and fees to be deducted under the provisions of this article.
 The University will, in the month following the deduction, send payment to the designated Union treasurer the total amount so deducted accompanied by a listing identifying the members for whom the deductions are being paid.

 Section 5.
 Access to Information.
 The University will routinely furnish the Union in a timely manner a copy of the University's annual operating budget, its biennial budget requests and other data pertinent to the Union's duty to represent its members.
-A copy of information furnished the Union under this section will also be posted at the Budget Office web site for reference by faculty and placed in the library.
-The University shall also provide the Union with a complete list of WOU employees whose type of work is covered by the terms of this Agreement within forty-five (45) calendar days of the first day of the term, including summer.
-This list shall identify name, address, FTE assignment and bargaining unitstatus.
+A copy of information furnished by the Union under this section will also be posted at the Budget Office web site for reference by faculty and placed in the library.
+The University will also provide the Union with the following data at no cost to the Union.
+All data subject to this article will include all members of the bargaining unit and will be organized in a mutually agreeable electronic format.
+Data will be provided on the following schedule: the third week of each of the fall, winter and spring terms and the third week of July.
+WOUFT recognizes that the data provided at the above intervals may not be complete.
+For new employees who are members of the bargaining unit, the University will provide the data listed below within 10 calendar days from the individual's date of hire.